Roblox/creator-docs/content/en-us/production/game-design/season-pass-design.md

 _Mission design_ is the careful construction of season pass missions to maximize player engagement and retention that accounts for [mission categories](#mission-categories), [mission difficulty](#mission-difficulty), [mission surfacing](#mission-surfacing).
 Core tenants of effective mission design include:

 - New missions unlock daily.
-This encourages daily engagement from players and prevents highly engaged players from consuming the season's content too quicky.
+This encourages daily engagement from players and prevents highly engaged players from consuming the season's content too quickly.
 - Missions reset daily.
 Players either complete them or lose their progress at the end of the day.
 - Missions vary in category.
 This ensures gameplay variety within each day's set of missions.
 - Missions vary in difficulty.
 Mission vary from easy, to medium, to hard, in order to give options for both casual and higher-achieving players.